All about BT phone line

 - Friends and Family International - For a small price per month, you’ll have reduced call charges to 236 international destinations

-- International Freedom - This one costs a few pounds more, but you’ll get 600 inclusive minutes to the 36 most popular destinations (including France, China, and the USA), plus discounted calls to another 199
+- International Freedom - This one costs a few pounds more, but you’ll get 600 inclusive minutes to the 36 most popular destinations (including France, China, Australia, and the USA), plus discounted calls to another 199

 As well as that, BT’s the only provider that offers discounted phones with its line rental.
 With each plan you can grab up to four phones for far less than you’d get them in shops.
 There’s also the chance to get a new Android smart home phone, so you can download your favourite apps to use at home.